 The passions of my life are pretty simple.
 My family (wife and three daughters), creating work that I am proud of, they are proud of and that also resonates with its audience.
 Aside from this core, I also love the process of writing (short stories and poetry), reading (biography and theory), exercising and entertaining friends (cooking for friends is such a comfort thing for me.)

-commercial art since 1990, but have only had my fine art represented for the last 3 years.
+I earned a BFA from Ohio University and have worked in commercial art since 1990, but have only had my fine art represented for the last 3 years.
 My goal is to produce only fine art and work towards a more national audience.
 I am currently trying to find east coast and west coast representation.

 My artist influences range anywhere from Joseph Cornell to Basquiat.
 I am also a big fan of outsider art and low brow art.
 Other things that inspire me: Mid century architecture, vintage carnival art, used and worn toys, elaborate signage, discarded objects.
 I have a strange duality in my art.
 I am attracted to creating these clean graphic abstracted narrative pieces that I see as a growth of my modernist aesthetic.
 Simultaneously, I want to work with clumsy tools to mesh together found objects in to some sort of crude play thing.

 I have great admiration for my mother.
 I tend to be a little too doey eyed when it comes to my wife and children.
 Outside of that, I am not really much of an idol worshiper.
-If really pressed, I would have to say that
+If really pressed, I would have to say that Tom Waits is pretty damn cool.

 When I was younger, my motivations were purely intrinsic.
 I wanted to do what I wanted and was willing to accept less in exchange for this freedom.
 However, as a middle aged husband and father of three, I no longer see myself as above commerce.
 Current motivations are of course still rooted in personal expression, but I realize that art is still a business with the intent of sale.
 What could be better than creativity combined with income.